.Net Garbage Collection in depth

 Key points about Garbage Collector

-1. All objects in the heap are allocated from one contiguous range of memory address and heap is divided into generations so that it is easy to eliminate the garbage objects by looking at only a small fraction of the heap.
+1. Contiguous Heap Allocation: All objects in the heap are allocated from one contiguous range of memory address and heap is divided into generations so that it is easy to eliminate the garbage objects by looking at only a small fraction of the heap.

-2. Gen 0 and Gen 1 occupy a single segment known as the ephemeral segment.
+2. Generational Design: The heap is divided into generations: Gen 0, Gen 1, Gen 2, and the Large Object Heap (LOH).
+Gen 0 and Gen 1 occupy a single segment known as the ephemeral segment.
 Gen 2 is a set of further segments and the large object heap is yet another group of segments.

-3. Almost, all objects with-in a generation are of the same age.
+3. Object Ageing: Almost, all objects with-in a generation are of the same age.

 Generations in Managed Heap